scrool/xled/docs/rest_api.rst

 Twinkly API is primary way to get information about the device, configure network and modes of the device.
 It is a HTTP 1.1 based API sent over TCP port 80.

+This API is used by mobile applications.
+It haven't been made public yet so it may change at any time.

 HTTP Responses
 --------------